Algebraic Mapping Class Group Rigidity: Ingredients

 One can consider $\tr_\gamma$ as a regular function on the character variety over $R$ given by the character of the representation, $\rho \mapsto \tr \rho(\gamma)$.
-If $k$ is an algebraically closed field of characteristic zero, taking $k$-points of the variety recovers the closed conjugation orbits of $\SL(2, k)$-representations. $X(\Sigma)$ is an integral algebraic variety \cite{przytycki2019skein}.
+If $k$ is an algebraically closed field of characteristic zero, taking $k$-points of the variety recovers the closed conjugation orbits of $\SL(2, k)$-representations. $X(\Sigma)$ is an integral scheme \cite{przytycki2019skein}.